it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/System_Integrity_Requirements.md

 Operating systems are running the latest security updates provided by the software vendor.
 Latest refers to all updates which were available prior to the internal product testing of the product.

-> Ensure all systems are updated until it is no longer appropriate to make changes to a system before an election.
-Beyond this point, patches should be reviewed by security personnel and a decision should be made on whether the operational risk of patching it greater than the security risk posed by the vulnerability.

 Applies to: Hosted components

 Method: Copy